 - 89. The Applicant shall be required to annually submit a schedule of school events and days of school operations to the Santa Cruz County Agricultural Commissioner.
 This information will be used by the Commissioner when issuing pesticide application permits to area farmers.
-The Commissioner shall notify the Applicant of all significant spraying operations that may impact the school.
-(Satisfies Mitigation LU-1) (PVUSD) - The Applicant shall, upon notification by the Agriculture Commissioner of scheduled pesticide applications, take appropriate action as recommended by the Commissioner to ensure staff and student body safety.
-(Satisfies Mitigation LU-2) (PVUSD) - 91.
+The Commissioner shall notify the Applicant of all significant spraying operations that may impact the school. \(Satisfies Mitigation LU-1) (PVUSD) - 90.
+The Applicant shall, upon notification by the Agriculture Commissioner of scheduled pesticide applications, take appropriate action as recommended by the Commissioner to ensure staff and student body safety. \(Satisfies Mitigation LU-2) (PVUSD) - 91.
 On-site and highway generated litter, garbage, refuse, and related debris shall be strictly managed such that dispersion is minimized beyond the confines of the developed campus and roadways and into the adjacent marshes and fields.
-Such waste shall not be allowed to accumulate to any appreciable extent either on campus or adjacent lands such that it would be attractive to opportunistic animals such as gulls, crows and ravens, raccoons, opossums or rats.
-(Satisfies Mitigation B-9) (PW)
+Such waste shall not be allowed to accumulate to any appreciable extent either on campus or adjacent lands such that it would be attractive to opportunistic animals such as gulls, crows and ravens, raccoons, opossums or rats. \(Satisfies Mitigation B-9) (PW)

-Resolution No 171-01 (CM) Ex.B 54 of 56

-Page 13 of 15
+ANGEPARET Exhibit 06-26-01 highs chool\highschooled onditions.wpd June 27, 2001 (1:08pm) 66 EXHIBIT B Resolution No. 171~01 (CM) Ex.B 54 of 56 Page 13 d 15